prabhasg03/academic_work/DWDM/Task 4/readme.md

 - Use the Weka GUI Chooser.
 -  Select EXPLORER present in Applications.
 -  Select Preprocess Tab.
--  Go to OPEN file and browse the file that is already stored in the system “bank.csv”.
+-  Go to OPEN file and browse the file that is already stored in the system "credit-g.arff".
 - Select some of the attributes from attributes list which are to be removed.
 With this step only the attributes necessary for classification are left in the attributes panel.
 - The go to Classify tab.
 - Choose Classifier “Tree” and Select J48
 - Select Test options "Use training set",If need select attribute.